serversuck/pxt-PTKidsBIT/README.md

 Use PTKidsBIT's ForwardTIME blog for the robot to follow the line forward.
 When the time, the robot will stop.

 * Direction is The direction in which the robot moves.
 Select `Forward` or `Backward`.
-* ForwardTIME is set time.
+* Time is set time.
 * Min Speed is minimum speed between `0` to `100`
 * Max Speed is maximun speed between `0` to `100`
 * KP value for control the robot